 They opened Hadley Funeral Home at 500 Fifth Street on Mother's Day, May 5, 1938, in memory of Harold's mother, who had died when he was just a child.

 Harold and Virginia had three sons, two of whom also became funeral directors, H. Lee Hadley and John J. Hadley.
 John's son, J. Robert "Rob" Hadley, is the third generation of Hadley Funeral Home.
 Harold and Virginia both remained active in the funeral business until Harold's death in 1987 and Virginia's death in 2002, as did John who died on April 13, 2013, at age 69.
 Lee and Rob and their families respect the legacy of caring that was created by Harold and Virginia and that Hadley Funeral Home continues today.
-They are looking forward to the future of Hadley Funeral Home and are happy to have Matt Kennedy serving his apprenticeship and will continue the tradition of "our family serving your family."
+They are looking forward to the future of Hadley Funeral Home and are happy and proud to have Matt Kennedy added to our staff as a licensed funeral director and embalmer.
+Matt will help them continue the tradition of "our family serving your family.